qualisys/Calqulus-Steps/docs/body-mass.md

 ### Force Plate Mode

-When the `Body weight mode` is set to `From force plate`, Calqulus follows this order:
+When the `Body weight mode` is set to `From force plates`, Calqulus follows this order:

 1. **Force Plates:** Use force plate data if available and valid.
 2. **Default Weight:** Otherwise, use the default weight (65kg).